califano-lab/GPU-ARACNE/README.md

 Here it expects an input of matrix with size of nTFs * nTFs * nGenes.

 nTFs * nTFs * nGenes threads will be launched to prune  the graph.
 The result is saved in a boolean matrix mask and later applied using nTFs * nGenes threads.

-One more thing to think of: if during DPI, two edges are equally small, which one should we cut?

 Another note: interaction with itself is not taken care of, aka. the degenerated triangle is left without special consideration to reduce thread divergence.